-According to Martha Tristancho, Operation Smile Colombia’s executive director, it’s the organization’s duty to serve families like Pedro’s.
+According to Martha Tristancho, former executive director of Operation Smile Colombia, it’s the organization’s duty to serve families like Pedro’s.

 “Every day we find more people who need us, and through our volunteers and the care they offer, we have the opportunity to give smiles,” Martha says.
 “That makes me believe more every day that we must continue to have a commitment; that we must increase our capacity to offer care to everyone who comes to us.”